Operator representation of spatiotemporal quantum correlations: Operator representation for light-touch observables

-\bn Let $\Alg{A}$ be a matrix algebra and let $\Alg{A}^{\sa}$ be the real vector subspace of hermitian elements in $\Alg{A}$.
-Then there exists a basis of light-touch observables for $\Alg{A}^{\sa}$. \en

-\bprf The main step will be to show that the real-linear span of light-touch observables is all of $\Alg{A}^{\sa}$.
-The rest follows from the existence of a basis of $\Alg{A}^{\sa}$ within this set.
-To see the spanning condition, let $P$ be an arbitrary projection in $\Alg{A}$.
-Then

-shows that every projection is a linear combination of one or two light-touch observables.
-Hence, since every observable is a linear combination of projections by the spectral theorem, this proves that light-touch observables span $\Alg{A}^{\sa}$, thus completing the proof. \eprf

-It turns out that the set of light-touch observables (which is a real cone that is not necessarily convex~\cites{St13,Simon11}) is maximal in the sense that it is precisely the set of observables whose temporal correlations are represented by the canonical state over time $\map{E}\star\rho$ for all processes $(\map{E},\rho)\in\mathscr{P}(\Alg{A},\Alg{B})$.
-For completeness, we include this result here to illustrate its full domain of validity.
+It also turns out that the set of light-touch observables is maximal in the sense that it is precisely the set of observables whose temporal correlations are represented by the canonical state over time $\map{E}\star\rho$ for all processes $(\map{E},\rho)\in\mathscr{P}(\Alg{A},\Alg{B})$.